Last Updated on

 PhilHealth members and their enrolled dependents are entitled to a wide range of health care services (including inpatient, outpatient, and coverage for serious diseases) in PhilHealth-accredited facilities.

 Having PhilHealth coverage doesn’t mean members won’t have to pay for anything when they avail themselves of medical services.
-Only indigent, sponsored, senior citizen, and kasambahay members enjoy this privilege.
+Only indigent, sponsored, senior citizens, and kasambahay members enjoy this privilege.

 Most PhilHealth members still have to pay a portion of their medical bills.
 PhilHealth doesn’t shoulder the full cost of health care services—it only reduces the members’ medical expenses.